liuziy23/Paper-2/README.md

 data - contains all the data files to be used for analysis and figures.

+action-inaction-eoc-experiment-1-data.csv - data for figure 1
+action-inaction-eoc-experiment-3-data.csv - data for figures 2,3,4
+action-inaction-eoc-experiment-4-data.csv - data for figures 5,6,7
-cleaned_experiment_1_data.csv - data for figure 1
+cleaned_experiment_1_data.csv - cleaned data for figure 1
-cleaned_experiment_3_data.csv - data for figures 2,3,4
+cleaned_experiment_3_data.csv - cleaned data for figures 2,3,4
-cleaned_experiment_4_data.csv - data for figures 5,6,7
+cleaned_experiment_4_data.csv - cleaned data for figures 5,6,7

 literature
 Feldman-Wong-esclation-of-commitment-action-inaction-preprint.pdf - the original paper of which we make a reproduction.